Technology

 Production system

-• Through a 2-part production method, we have improved process safety and maximized efficiency by shortening production time.
+The recombinant production process improves safety and maximizes efficiency by shortening production timelines.

 Broader Application